A Collection of the Best German Gifts

 You don’t need to visit Germany to get your hands on a pair.
 They are widely available all over the world.
 The brand started to use environmentally friendly adhesives, giving it a socially conscious label that will likely accelerate demand further.

 Last but definitely not least on our list is chocolate!
-Take a stroll through Berlin’s Gendarmenmarkt and pop into the well-known Fassbender & Rausch chocolate shop.
+Take a stroll through Berlin’s Gendarmenmarkt and pop into the well-known Fassbender & Rausch chocolate shop, where you take your pick of sweet German gifts.
 You can browse the wide selection of upscale chocolates, aside from the well known brands like Ritter Sport, Kinder and Hachez.
 If you’re not in the mood for chocolate, you’re also in the right place to find plenty of other options to satisfy a sweet tooth.
 Popular gummy candy Haribo was also created in Germany.

 That’s our top picks for German gifts, and it’s clear why all of these products have stood the test of time.
 A combination of German craftsmanship combined with an appreciation for quality, it's likely the long-lasting capabilities that’s made these gifts so popular.
 Thankfully we don’t need to go the whole way to Germany to pick up some of these traditional goodies.